saideepesh000/I-remembered-only/README.md

-# Getting Started with Create React App

-A Simple Random-Word-Remembering Game W/ Increasing Frequency of Letters.
+### A Simple Random-Word-Remembering Game W/ Increasing Frequency of Letters.

 # Motivation